magwenelab/WeavePop/README.md

 To execute the workflow you need to provide input files (tables and data files) and edit the configuration file located in `config/config.yaml` to:

 * Select the workflow to run: The `analysis` workflow will run the analysis for one dataset.
-If you have the complete results (database module activated) of the `analysis` workflow for two datasets you can join them to create a database with both of them using the `join_datasets` workflow.
+If you have the complete results (database module activated) of the `analysis` workflow for multiple datasets you can join them to create a database with all of them using the `join_datasets` workflow.
-* Provide the paths to the input files and output directory.
-The config file has default paths to the input files or directories, which are relative to the working directory.
+* Provide the paths to the input files and output directory: The config file has default paths to the input files or directories, which are relative to the working directory.
 The working directory should be the directory you downloaded, that contains `config/` and `workflow/`.
 * Activate modules: For the `analysis` workflow, activate each module.
 See the description of the output below to know which files are created by each module.
 Activating the `database` module automatically activates the modules `cnv`, `genes_mapq_depth` , and `snpeff`.
 * Specify execution parameters.